jessappeldoorn/portfolio-jessica/_portfolio/4_listit.md

 ## Results

-The Timer is the core feature of pulse & pause.
-Users can immediately start using the app from the landing page.
-It displays a timer for working/breaking and a start/reset button.
-When each interval is completed, a bell will sound and the timer will automatically continue it's cycle through 4 work/break sessions, unless the user chooses to reset.

 For added features, a user can login via Facebook, Github, or Google+.
 Once logged in, a user is able to enter a task label when starting the timer.
 A dashboard link is displayed in the navigation bar, which stores the users data.
 Tasks will be shown in the dashboard with relevant information, such as a date completed and number of working intervals.

 The site also contains an information section describing how to best use the app, for ultimate productivity.